Learning and scoring Gaussian latent variable causal models with unknown additive interventions: Introduction

-We consider a Gaussian structural causal model (SCM) specifying the perturbation model and the relationship between $p$ observed variables $X \in \mathbb{R}^{p}$ and latent variables $H \in \mathbb{R}^h$. {We consider the setting with heterogeneous grouped data from different environments $e \in {\cal E}$.
-Here $e$ denotes the index of an environment or a sub-population and ${\cal E}$ is the space of different observed environments.
-As we will formalize in Section~\ref{section:modeling_framework}, each group or environment $e$ corresponds to some perturbations of the underlying SCM.
-The grouped data, across different environments, is denoted by} $(X^e,H^e)$ {with $e \in {\cal E}$}.
-The SCM is parameterized by a connectivity matrix encoding the causal relationship among the observed variables, a coefficient matrix encoding the latent variable effects, and nuisance parameters involving the noise variances and perturbation magnitudes among all of the variables.
-A key property of this modeling framework is that the connectivity matrix and the latent variable coefficient matrix remain \emph{invariant} across of all the perturbation environments.
-With this insight, we propose a maximum-likelihood estimator -- dubbed \dirlik -- to score a given DAG structure. \dirlik provides a flexible framework to incorporate additional knowledge including do-interventions when their {intervention-locations} are known {or} additional information on the perturbation structure (such as statistically identical perturbations on all of the observed variables).
-Further, the framework can be specialized to the setting considered by \cite{backshift,Dantzig} where the latent variables are not perturbed across environments (i.e. $\mathcal{A}$ does not point to $H$ in Fig \ref{fig:toy}), or to the setting where there is no latent confounding (i.e. $H$ does not point to the covariates in Fig \ref{fig:toy}).
+Formally, we study a linear structural causal model (SCM) specifying the perturbation model and the relationship between $p$ observed variables $X \in \mathbb{R}^{p}$ and $h$ latent variables $H \in \mathbb{R}^h$.
+Here, the latent variables are assumed to act exogenously on the observed variables, but unless otherwise specified, no assumption is placed on the dependence structure among the latent variables.
+The SCM is parameterized by a connectivity matrix encoding the DAG structure among the observed variables, a coefficient matrix encoding the latent variable effects, and parameters involving the noise variances and unknown additive perturbation magnitudes and locations among all of the variables. {{Using data from this model, our objective is to estimate the DAG among the observed variables (e.g.\ the solid dotted lines in Figure~\ref{fig:toy}) or an equivalence class of DAGs when the underlying structure is not identifiable.}}